-25. PHOTOGRAPHING CHILDREN (Prep and Senior School - not EYFS)
+27. PHOTOGRAPHING CHILDREN (Prep and Senior School - not EYFS)

-We understand that parents like to take photos of or record their children in the school play, or at sports day, or school presentations.
+The School understands that parents like to take photos of or record their children in the school play, or at sports day, or school presentations.
 This is a normal part of family life, and we will not discourage parents from celebrating their child's successes.